-Twitter is one of the most unique social media platforms where businesses can easily connect.
-The micro blogging app can help you find trending information, by using the hashtag to know what is happening in your country.
-Twitter is fun and most especially interacting with new people.
-You might have been tweeting for some years now, and when you decide to check your total tweet you were like wow I didn’t know.
-And now we can show you how to delete your Twitter tweets using TweetDelete
+Twitter is one of the most unique social media platforms where businesses can easily connect with their users, the microblogging platform can help you find trending information that’s happening in your country.
+You might have been tweeting for some years now, and when you decide to check your total tweet you discovered you have over 10k tweets (more or less).
+If you decide to make a clean profile you can delete your tweets using TweetDelete.

-For some people who haven’t delete their tweets since they started using Twitter, you’ll find out that they have a lot of tweets up to tens of thousands.
-Okay, now you decide to delete all of your tweets, oh wait, I’m not forcing you, you decide, but don’t know how — you can pull this through with our step-by-step guide on how to delete all your tweet with just a few clicks.
+For some people who haven’t deleted their tweets since they started using Twitter, you will find out that they have a lot of tweets up to tens of thousands.
+If you decide to delete all of your tweets or some from specific dates, I’m not forcing you to delete, you decide, but don’t know how — you can pull this through with our step-by-step guide on how to delete all your tweet.

-These services are great, and if you have no money to pay (I know you have) you can check out the free service of TweetDelete and Twitwipe although TweetDeleter and TweetEraser also have a free version for their service.
+These services are great, and if you have no money to pay you can check out the free service of TweetDelete and Twitwipe, although TweetDeleter and TweetEraser also have a free version for their services.

-Before you consider deleting all your tweets, you might as well want to download your achieved tweet data because once it is deleted it can’t be recovered in any form.
+Before you consider deleting all your tweets, you might as well want to download your archive tweet data because once it is deleted it can’t be recovered in any form.

 To access your Twitter archive, head over to your Twitter Settings, click on your Twitter Account tab on the left-hand column, and scroll down to Twitter Archive.